Federal Work-Study Program

 Work-Study “How-To” Process to Gain Employment

-- All students must have been awarded work-study and have completed and returned the employment packet they received by the deadline.
-If you did not receive a packet through the mail, you will want to pick one up from the Office of Financial Aid.
-You cannot begin working until this information and your financial aid packet have been submitted to the office of financial aid.
+- All students must have been awarded work-study and have completed and returned the employment packet (obtained by the Office of Financial Aid) they received.
+You cannot begin working until this information and your financial aid packet have been submitted to the Financial Aid office.
+Forms for returning and new students can be found here toward the bottom of the page Financial Aid Forms under Federal Work-Study Program.

-- Secure a job with the supervisor of that job opening and have them sign the Student Assignment Sheet.
-Supervisors will not be able to hire you under the work-study program unless you have a student assignment sheet.
-This is enclosed in your employment packet and also available in the Office of Financial Aid.
+- Secure a job with the supervisor of that job opening and have them sign the blue Student Assignment Sheet (can be obtained by the Office of Financial Aid).
+Supervisors will not be able to hire you under the work-study program unless you have a blue student assignment sheet.
+This is available in the Office of Financial Aid.

 - Have the Work-Study Assignment Sheet returned to the Office of Financial Aid.

 - Plan a schedule with your supervisor and begin working at your new job.
-The departments will be supplied with time sheets for you to fill out.
-Please note the due dates on all time sheets.
+Time sheets will be completed electronically on ADP Workforce Now.
+If you do not have a log in, please contact Marie Bonenfant (firstname.lastname@example.org).
+Please note the due dates for you time sheets on the ADP home page.
 In order to guarantee your paycheck is not delayed, all time sheets must be turned in by this date.

-The office of financial aid must have completed employment packet and a signed student assignment sheet in your file, along with a completed financial aid file, before you can begin working.
+The Financial aid Office must have completed employment packet and a signed student assignment sheet in your file, along with a completed financial aid file, before you can begin working.